Category Archives: Gender Politics

 Or are you going to bring up the January 6th Capitol protest, a demonstration that got out of hand, and no one outside of the demonstrators themselves were killed during the demonstration?

 It’s been five years since, and the left hasn’t come off it.
-That’s because it’s all they have to fuel the myth of the violent right, outside of falsely attributing left-wing violence to the right, which they have shamelessly and desperately have attempted to do.
+That’s because it’s all they have to fuel the myth of the violent right, outside of lying, which includes falsely attributing left-wing violence to the right, which they have shamelessly and desperately have attempted to do.
+Or falsely grouping prison violence as right-wing violence, to bring those numbers up.

 People are pissed that Charlie Kirk was killed, especially considering that he was the nice guy, the one who went up to his political opponents to talk.
 That was his thing.
 The event he was killed at, the entire idea was that anyone could go up to him and talk to him.
 He was killed for that, because he was so effectively vilified by his enemies.